zyx954/ModelingTweets/README.md

 # project

 This is part of project on data injection from Pickle file(tweets collected from Twitter) to Mysql Database.

-The file introduction:
+Basic introduction:

-MainEntry.py :  loop all the instance within pickle file(50,000 each)
+    1.MainEntry.py :  loop all the instance within pickle file(50,000 each)

-insertTweets2DB.py : condition statement on tweets and user table.
+    2.insertTweets2DB.py : condition statement on tweets and user table.
 This method will update user information if user update their profile.

-InsertUserStatement.py: conver all the related variables from tweets standard into Mysql standard;  Return corresponding insert SQL for user table.
+    3.InsertUserStatement.py: conver all the related variables from tweets standard into Mysql standard;  Return corresponding insert SQL for user table.

-UpdateUserInfo.py  : generate update sql language
+    4.UpdateUserInfo.py  : generate update statement

-& InsertTweets.py  ongoing...
+    5.InsertTweets.py : generate insert tweets statement

+Note:
+Current veision Problems: Insert statement did not handle all the errors in tweets(text & description value).
+Around 60 out of 60,000 errors occurs.
+--> Further improvement: refactoring InsertUserStatement & change sql statement into parameter style / handle all the possible errors(eg: " & \ in
+value)